Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 I just read the bloody thing.

-But people like things like Restore with Rupert Lowe, the whole point is to address this imbalance.
+But things like Restore with Rupert Lowe, the whole point is to address this imbalance.

-People are incredibly angry, but he's saying that that anger is not really being harnessed as a coherent social force, even though the anger's there and it's sort of waiting.
+People are incredibly angry, but he's saying that that anger is not really being harnessed as a coherent social force, even though the anger is there and it's sort of waiting.

-But I mean, I've heard from people close to these things that the Conservative Party has basically collapsed from within and that they've lost like loads of branches.
+The Conservative Party has basically collapsed from within and that they've lost like a lot of branches.

 There's basically no grassroots conservatives anymore.

-Their donors are drying up and it's like yeah, the comms, this social, so-called like monolithic CCHQ is down to two staff on comms.
+Their donors are drying up and it's like Yeah, the comms, this so-called monolithic CCHQ is down to two staff on comms.

-Yeah, I picture like an old coffee machine, a dog, like an old dog, and the leads HQ is shutting down.
+I picture like an old coffee machine, a dog, like an old dog, and the Leeds HQ is shutting down.

-Yeah, it was all in that piece on Kemi that, yeah, they've running out of money because who's going to fund them?
+It was all in that piece on Kemi that, yeah, they're running out of money because who's going to, who's going to fund them?

 Yeah, why would you want to?